 When we truly know our bodies, we know the practices we need at that particular time – ranging from yin to yang, and anywhere in-between – to bring us back into balance.

 The characteristics of water, identified by Theodore Schwenk, are rhythm (its movement, flow and tides), metabolic (its ability to absorb and transmit information and substances) and nerve sense (it’s ability to energise and sense energy).
-If we go back to the 3 ways in which our water on earth connects – through movement, air and the heavens – this relates to these 3 characteristics:
+This relates to our Yin/Yang balancing practices:

 - Rhythm -> Movement